10% Off Orders $5+ - Coupon Code: THANKS

 Plant type: Perennial

-ONCE AGAIN - Thyme will not germinate in hot weather so if you miss a winter or early spring cut off save them and sow them once your weather stays near 70 degrees for a couple of weeks.
+ONCE AGAIN - Thyme will not germinate in hot weather so if you miss a winter or early spring sowing, and want to try direct sowing them save them and try sowing them once your weather stays near 60-70 degrees for a couple of weeks.
 If it is summer, and you want to try to germinate them, your will have to sow them in pots under lights inside your house in temps between 60-70.